 US Tourist Visa for Thai

 Thai citizens who are planning to visit the United States should obtain a visa first, either a non-immigrant visa for temporary stay or an immigrant visa for permanent residency.
+Speak to a lawyer in Thailand for assistance.

 US Tourist Visas are non-immigrant visas for persons who wish to enter the US for a temporary duration of time for business (B1) or tourism (B2).